-A person reporting a crime to LMU Police and Security Department has the right to report the crime to the LMU Police and Security Department (423-869-6911) and/or local authorities/Tennessee State Police by calling 911.
+A person reporting a crime to LMU Police and Security Department has the right to report the crime to the LMU Police and Security Department (423-869-6911) or the local authorities and/or Tennessee State Police by calling 911.
 LMU Police and Security Department officers regularly discuss this option with the victim of a crime and will assist the victim with that process.